odevices/er-301/tutorial/README.md

 ### Graphic

 A Graphic is any C++ class that derives from the abstract class defined in [Graphic.h](../od/graphics/Graphic.h).
 A Graphic is responsible for drawing to the screen (via its *draw()* callback) as well as managing any of its children Graphics.
-Any Graphic's local coordinate system is defined by a Graphic's parent Graphic.
+A Graphic's local coordinate system is defined by its parent Graphic.
 A Graphic does not respond to user input.
-That is instead handled by the Lua-implemented event engine.
+User events are instead handled by the Lua-implemented event engine.

 ### ViewControl